moneycle/moneycle.github.io/_posts/2015-06-24-buffer-withdrawals-to-stabilize-income.markdown

 ---
 layout: post
-title: "Buffered Withdrawals Stabilize Retirement Spending"
+title: "Buffer Withdrawals to Stabilize Income"
-date: 2015-06-11T10:21:10-06:00
+date: 2015-06-24
 tags: [investing, spending, other]
-image: /images/testing.jpg
+image: /images/aspirin-car.jpg
 abstract: >
   Withdrawing money from your portfolio using a fixed percentage can guarantee that you'll never run out of money but it also ties the